 A building's evacuation director and evacuation wardens should be assigned or appointed by organizational unit(s) occupying the building to oversee preparation for emergencies and coordinate building evacuation procedures.

 Refer to the Evacuation Director Responsibilities and the Evacuation Warden Responsibilities focus sheets for a full description of responsibilities.

 EH&S provides training and resources for evacuation directors and wardens to prepare for emergencies:

 Evacuation route maps

 Most buildings are provided with Evacuation Route Maps located in a conspicuous location in a public hallway.
-The maps help indicated the location of exits and evacuation assembly points.
-EH&S develops and maintains these maps for the UW Seattle campus.
-For assistance call Diana Zumba firstname.lastname@example.org or 206.616.5530.
+The maps help indicate the location of exits and evacuation assembly points.
+EH&S develops and maintains these maps for existing buildings on the UW Seattle campus.

 Campus mass assembly areas are also available if the local assembly point is unsafe or unavailable.

 Occupants should be prepared for a number of anticipated building emergencies some of which will require immediate or delayed evacuation.